kariy/blog/content/blog/premature-optimization.md

 +++
-title = I like to prematurely optimize my code description = Sometimes premature optimizing your code is good date = 2024-06-21T22:40:48-04:00 draft = true tags = [programming]
+title = "I like to prematurely optimize my code" description = "Sometimes premature optimizing your code is good" date = 2024-06-21T22:40:48-04:00 draft = true tags = ["programming"]
 +++

 Premature optimization is the root of all evil bla bla bla....
 If you're a somewhat decent software engineer that has been coding for a while, then you most likely have heard of that saying at some point in your life before.